communitiesuk/funding-service-design-frontend/docs/setup.md

 ## Create static files

-If you would like to manually download the static files and extract them then run
+Download and extract the static files by running:

     python3 build.py